In Switzerland, most homes have a connection to the cable network.

-Customers who subscribe to digital TV services through telecoms providers such as Sunrise or Swisscom do not need a cable connection.
+Customers who subscribe to digital TV services through telecoms providers such as Swisscom or Sunrise do not need a cable connection.

 Hello Switzerland tip: You can save around CHF 400 per year simply by asking your landlord to have the cable connection disconnected!

 Swisscom: perfect digital TV, Internet and landline telephone

-As a Sunrise Home client you can cancel your cable connection.
+As a Swisscom client you can cancel your cable connection.
 Swisscom guarantees that you only pay the monthly fee - there are no additional costs for the connection.

 Via the Swisscom landline connection, you can get your Internet, landline and digital TV as a package.

 Get rid of the cable connection in two easy steps:

 - Switch to Swisscom – contact Hello Switzerland's Relocation Helpline to get connected, guided by the free support of one of Hello Switzerland's experienced English-speaking customer advisers.
-There are further options on the Sunrise website.
+There are further options on the Swisscom website.

 - Cancel your cable connection using one of the standard cable cancellation forms below